mononobi/pyrin/README.md

 worrying about basic implementations.
 It is also possible for application packages to extend existing Pyrin packages.

-Pyrin point of view is to build an application that is more decoupled, so making it possible to have customized implementations of different packages and also making it easier to write unit-test packages.
+Pyrin point of view is to build an application which is more decoupled, so making it possible to have customized implementations of different packages and also making it easier to write unit-test packages.